-Students will practice their communication skills (clarity, confidence, assertiveness, emotional intelligence.
-The focus of the training simulations will be on public speaking - increasing student's confidence to speak in public in professional (work-related) context).
-Learners will act out, with their own voice, realistic workplace public speaking scenarios in Virtual Reality.
-Feedback will be given by AI-driven behavioural analytics..
-Using VR provides a safe environment for learners to refine their skills, allow self reflection and feedback to pinpoint areas for improvement.
+Students will practise their communication skills (clarity, confidence, assertiveness and emotional intelligence.
+The focus of the training simulations will be on public speaking - increasing students’ confidence to speak in public in professional (work-related) contexts.
+Learners will act out, with their own voice, realistic workplace public speaking scenarios in VR.
+Feedback will be given by AI-driven behavioural analytics.
+Using VR provides a safe environment for learners to refine their skills, allow self-reflection and give feedback to pinpoint areas for improvement.